kultur666-com/www/docs/_posts/2016-12-03-arise-in-impurity-by-orobas-a-comment.md

 ---
 id: 7025
-title: '\'Arise In Impurity\' by Orobas - A Comment'
+title: \'Arise In Impurity\' by Orobas - A Comment
 date: '2016-12-03T00:10:40+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''Arise In Impurity'' EP by Orobas (2016).'